ePay

 I have forgotten my password.
 How do I get a new one?

-At the ePay login page, there is a link called Forgotten Your Password?
-Upon clicking that link you will be asked for your Username.
+At the ePay login page, there is a link called Forgot Password.
+Upon clicking this link you will be asked to enter the following: 1) Login ID, 2) Case Number, 3) Last 4 digits of your Social Security Number, and to 4) Re-Enter Last 4 digit Social Security Number.
 A new password will be emailed to the address associated with your ePay account.
 Once you receive the new password, enter it at the login page.
-Once you have obtained access to your account, you may go to Settings and change your password to one of your own choosing.
+Once you have obtained access to your account, you may go to My Profile and change your password to one of your own choosing.

 Yes.
-Once you are logged in, click on Settings, Personal Details, then edit and make any necessary changes.
+Once you are logged in, click My Profile, then Change Email and make any necessary changes.
 Once complete, click Save.

 What types of accounts may be used to make payments via ePay?